HISTORIES OTHER THAN BIOGRAPHIES

-Richard Rawson, The Paggers Papers, Acolyte Press, 1993.
+Richard Rawson, The Paggers Papers, Acolyte Press, Amsterdam, 1993.
+PDF.
 A frank first-hand account by an American of the ready acceptance by the youngsters and their parents of sex between boys and foreigners, both commercial and not, in the Philippines of the 1970s and early 1980s, concentrating on the most developed scene of boy prostitution in the Pagsanjan Falls.

 John Mitzel, The Boston Sex Scandal, Boston, 1980.
 An exposé of the brutality against boys and general dishonesty deployed in an ultimately unsuccessful plot to concoct a huge man/boy sex scandal in December 1977.

 Lloyd, Robin, For Money or Love: Boy Prostitution in America, New York, 1976.
 A sensationalistic study of boy prostitution, mostly in American in the 1970s, which, unusually, tries at least a little to see the boy's point of view.